Extraordinary X-Men: X-Haven

 After the release of the Terrigen Mist, Storm, Iceman and Magik have decided to leave the Westchester and establish X-Haven in the Limbo dimension.
-Their goal is to protect healthy mutants from the Terrigen and to provide safe care for mutants who were infected by it.
+Their goal is to protect healthy mutants from the Terrigen Mist and to provide safe care for mutants who were infected by it.
 Before leaving they try to recruit old friends: Colossus, living quietly in Russia; Nightcrawler, recently abducted; and Jean Grey, who is attending college.
 Jean initially refuses to join, but reveals that she has sensed Wolverine, who should be dead.
 Storm is successful in only recruiting Colossus, but as he and Magik go to investigate Nightcrawler's disappearance, they are abducted by the Marauders.
 Mister Sinister is experimenting on blending Inhuman DNA with Mutant DNA.
 He hopes that Magik's sorcery will be the key, since all previous experiments failed.
 When he knocks out Magik, the defenses for X-Haven fall apart and demons start attacking the school.
-Storm, Ice Man, Anole, Glob Herman, Ernst, and Cerebra (who is implanted into a Sentinel) try to defend, while Forge creates a failsafe shield.
+Storm, Iceman, Anole, Glob Herman, Ernst, and Cerebra (who is implanted into a Sentinel) try to defend, while Forge creates a failsafe shield.
 Back in NYC, Jean Grey is disgusted when she sees humans attacking an Inhuman, thinking he is a mutant.
 She uses her powers and her current boyfriend Chris is horrified that he is dating a mutant.
-She then meets with Old Man Logan and convinces him that since he is from a different timeline he won't kill the X-Men in this dimension and she'll do whatever she can to protect him from himself.
+She then meets with Old Man Logan and convinces him that since he is from a different timeline he won't kill the X-Men in this dimension and she will do whatever she can to protect him from himself.
 They are then teleported to X-Haven and help with the final defenses before Forge powers up a shield.
-With X-Haven safe, they travel to Nightcrawler's last location and Wolverine tracks them into the sewers where they confront Mister Sinister and the Marauders.
+With X-Haven safe, they travel to Nightcrawler's last location and Wolverine tracks them into the sewers where they confront Sinister and the Marauders.
 He reveals that he is only trying to save the mutant race, but they are doomed for extinction.
 His only experiment to blend the Inhuman and mutants was a clone of Cyclops, who then rampages through New York City.
-After the battle, Storm announces that the X-Men are opening X-Haven to any mutant seeking sanctuary from the Terrigen Mist, and mean no harm to humans or inhumans and will also be there to help them if needed.
+After the battle, Storm announces that the X-Men are opening X-Haven to any mutant seeking sanctuary from the Terrigen Mist, and mean no harm to humans or Inhumans and will also be there to help them if needed.
 The speech goes viral and mutants respond from around the world.